developer-zebra/developer-zebra-site/src/activeedge/2-5/guide/usage/index.md

 ## Overview

-ActiveEdge Touch Zones are customizable drawers that slide out from the left and right sides of the screen over any other application.
+ActiveEdge Touch Zones are touch-sensitive areas on the device screen that can be configured to perform desired actions when tapped.
+Touch Zones can configured as single-purpose buttons or customizable drawers that slide out from the left or right side of the screen.
+Both can work over any other application.
 <br>

 With a single touch, ActiveEdge lets users: